 Option Description Insert Add an identifier, an expression or a subquery.
 Insert Bracket Add a pair of parentheses.
 Remove Remove the identifier, expression or subquery.
+Edit SQL Edit the subquery.
+Convert to Subquery Convert the condition to a subquery.
 Clear and Convert to Remove the ON condition and convert it to USING clause.
 USING Clause Clear and Convert to ON Remove the USING condition and convert it to ON clause.
 Clause Group with Bracket Add parentheses to group the selected conditions.
 Ungroup Remove the parentheses.